anthonytedja/sudoku/README.md

 ## Setup & Usage

-To run premade board tests, use the following commmand:
+To run premade board tests, use the following command:

 ```cpp
 python3 autograder.py